overhide/pay2my.app/howto/README.md

-# Implement a Minimal Effort "Liberating" User Web-Login and In-App Purchases (IAP):  a How-To Tutorial Guide.
+# Add "Liberating" Logins and In-App Purchases to Your Web Product:  a How-To Tutorial Guide.

 In this guide we will add a user login and an in-app purchase (IAP) button to a Web product (basic HTML file).
 We will do this using a couple w3c Web components from https://pay2my.app, some HTML, and some JavaScript.
 We'll do this without a back-end, and then iteratively add the optional &mdash; but selectively valuable &mdash; back-end (sample Node.js).